Book an STD test

 • Only about 12% of people in that age range receive STD tests each year

-Anyone who is sexually active should be concerned about their sexual health.
+Anyone who is sexually active should be concerned about their sexual health and get tested for STDs.
 Left unchecked, STDs can wreak havoc on your reproductive system.
 This is true for both men and women.

 The Importance of Getting Tested for STDs